Pece17/IoTBeacon/README.md

 # Raspberry Pi

-- 3 x Raspberry Pi 3 model B
+We are using three to five Raspberry Pi 3 model B computers on this project

-Specifications
+Here are the specifications of the Raspberry Pi models we are using

 - 1 Gt RAM
 - 1,2 GHz Broadcom BCM2837 64-bit ARMv8 Quad-core CPU